Lenty/SLiCAP_python/docs/tutorials/jupyter.rst

 - `FilterDesign.zip <../../../../examples/FilterDesign/FilterDesign.zip>`_

   This tutorial illustrates the use of SLiCAP for designing a fourth-order Linkwitz-Reily filter using a prototype circuit and a prototype transfer function.

-- `chargeDriver.zip <../../../../examples/chargeDriver/chargeDriver.zip>`_

-  This tutorial shows the analysis of the dynamic response and the stability of a piezo charge driver circuit.
-It illustrates the use of different data types and the creation of various types of plots.